 - 1. Food poisoning bacteria like Clostridium botulinum grow in food and produce toxin like botulin.
-When swallowed this irritates the stomach lining, causing pain, nausea and sickness.
+When this food is consumed it irritates the stomach lining, causing pain, nausea and sickness.
 The toxins may also enter the intestine and cause diarrhoea.
 Toxins can survive cooking, even though the bacteria that produced them are killed. - 2.
-HIV may be transmitted in following ways - - (i) Sexual contact with the infected person through semen or vaginal fluid or through blood during the intercourse. - (ii) Exposure to infected blood by using the same syringe already infected by an infected person, and infected blood during blood transfusion. - 3. (i) Ascariasis caused by Ascaris sp. - (ii) Elephantiasis caused by Wuchereria bancrofti.
+HIV may be transmitted in following ways - i.
+Sexual contact with the infected person through semen or vaginal fluid or through blood during the intercourse. - ii.
+Exposure to infected blood by using the same syringe already infected by an infected person, and infected blood during blood transfusion. - 3. i.
+Ascariasis caused by Ascaris sp. - ii.
+Elephantiasis caused by Wuchereria bancrofti. - 4.
+HIV is the virus which causes AIDS, a pandemic disease.